WireNotCable/Asg2/README.md

 ### Problems:
 - RESTDB.io has a limit for the no. of requests per day.
 Therefore, data might not load if the limit has exceeded.
-- Background might not fit properly on some devices depending on screen sizes.
+- Background of game might not fit properly on some devices depending on screen sizes.

 ## Credits